Hydrocodone and Homatropine

 Hydrocodone and Homatropine Dosage and Administration

-Adults and children 12 years of age and over: 5 mL (teaspoonful) of the syrup every four to six hours as needed; do not exceed 6 teaspoonfuls in 24 hours.
+One (1) teaspoonful (5 mL) of the syrup every 4 to 6 hours as needed; do not exceed six (6) teaspoonfuls in 24 hours.

 How is Hydrocodone and Homatropine Supplied